bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 As we specified `testnet` and did not specify `blockChainName` and  `blockChainConfigUrl` a default testnet  server will be used as the bitcoin node, `ssl://electrum.blockstream.info` is the default url used for testnet.

-Using `mnemonic` is a quick way to create a new wallet with bdk-rn.
+Using `mnemonic` is a quick way to create a new wallet with `bdk-rn`.
 The `createWallet()` method in `bdk-rn` has many optional arguments to configure the wallet.
 In addition to mnemonic, a wallet can also be created with a descriptor.
 If a descriptor is passed as an argument the wallet will be created using the descriptor.
 When using a descriptor, arguments for network, password and mnemonic are not required. `bdk-rn` has a `createDescriptor()` method to create a descriptor.
 More about output descriptors [here](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).
 Refer to the [readme](https://github.com/LtbLightning/bdk-rn#createdescriptor) for all options available when creating output descriptors with `bdk-rn`

 ```javascript
 // using a descriptor to create wallet